Kollel: Philosophy

-The philosophy of the kollel, in which members are subsisting entirely on support from others, is part of an overall philosophy of some Orthodox Jews, that God desires that the children of Israel primarily occupy themselves in this world with the study of the Torah, and gave certain Jews more of a propensity to work with the intention that they should support the 'learners'.
+The philosophy of the kollel, in which members are subsisting on support from others, is part of an overall philosophy of some Orthodox Jews, that God desires that the children of Israel primarily occupy themselves in this world with the study of the Torah, and gave certain Jews more of a propensity to work with the intention that they should support the 'learners'.
 In Orthodox Judaism this has become known as the 'Yissachar-Zebulun' partnership, after the Midrashic legend that the tribe of Zevulun financially supported the tribe of Issachar so that they could occupy themselves with Torah study.
 The reward of the supporter in the World-to-Come is seen to be equal to that of the scholar's reward.

 Structure

 Leadership

 Most kollels have a scholar serving as a rosh kollel, or head of the kollel.
 He decides on the subject matter studied by the kollel.
 In many cases he also has to spend considerable time fund-raising to support the kollel.

-Many kollels employ former students – avrechim (אברכים), sg. avrech (אברך) – as fundraisers, often giving them euphemistic titles such as Executive Director or Director of Community Programming.
-Fundraising projects may include sponsorships of specific events or "day(s) of learning."
-Many kollels are savvy users of social media for fundraising purposes.
+Many kollels employ former students – avrechim (אברכים), sg. avrech (אברך) – as fundraisers, often giving them titles such as Executive Director or Director of Community Programming.
+Fundraising projects may include sponsorships of specific events or "day(s) of learning".